Syllabus for ELT-490

 - Capstone comprehensive assessment instrument—Mandatory for this course, but 0% of grade

 Overall course evaluation will be based on the rubric created from TESU and ABET guidelines and approved student outcomes of the EET Program.
 (See the Rubrics area of the course Web site.)
 All 12 student outcomes described in the rubric will be evaluated for each student.
 The following five student outcomes will be evaluated in detail by the specific course objectives.

-- Student Outcome 1: Demonstrate a fundamental mastery of the knowledge, techniques, skills and modern tools required for electronics and/or related fields.
+- Student Outcome 1: Demonstrate a fundamental mastery of the knowledge, skills, and modern/appropriate techniques and tools required for the electronics and/or related fields.

 - Student Outcome 2: Demonstrate an ability to understand and apply current concepts in the areas of mathematics, science, engineering, and technology to problems / issues encountered, using proper application of principles and applied procedures or methodologies.